-In 1977 my wife and I decided to step out on a shaky limb and start out own business.
-Shake because all I had were a couple of ideas.
-No business education or experience.
+In 1977 my wife and I decided to step out on a shaky limb and start our own business.
+Shaky because all I had were a couple of ideas, no business education or experience.
 Make it for a dollar and sell it (hopefully) for two.
 That was the extent of my knowledge.
 At age 46 I was foolhardy, as well as ignorant.
-And also out of work at the moment.
+Also, out of work at the moment.
 It’s now 38 years later and we managed to dodge the statistics that show most new business failing in the first five years.
-Fortunately the gods are merciful to fools ad children and here we are.
+Fortunately the gods are merciful to fools and children and here we are.

 Next came handwashing training.
 We developed the GlitterBug line of hand hygiene training products to show hand hygiene results under a black light and to illuminate ways to improve technique.

 And now, well into my 80’s, I’m gambling the whole shebang on developing a hospital overbed table that converts to a patient transport wheelchair in two seconds.
 Sold old fools just don’t know when to stop.

 Providence has smiled on us.
 Mostly.
 It has been a ride with ups and downs but thanks to you, our loyal customers, we are still here.